 In July 1996 he become a lecturer at Karlstad University, where he begun his PhD studies in 2000, presented his licentiate thesis "Discrete Velocity Models and Half-Space Problems" in 2003, and awarded his PhD in Mathematics in 2005.
 The title of his PhD thesis was "On Half-Space and Shock-Wave Problems for Discrete Velocity Models of the Boltzmann Equation".
 In 2005 he become promoted to senior lecturer/assistant professor, and in 2015 he become a Docent in Mathematics at Karlstad University (asssociate professor).

-Niclas has been Guest Researcher at the Department of Mathematics at Parma University, Italy, (2 weeks May 2012, 1 week November 2013 - first visit supported by SVeFUM), at the Department of Mechanical Engineering and Science, Graduate School of Engineering at Kyoto University, Japan (1 month, October 2009, 2 weeks November 2015 - the visits were supported by the Japan Society for the Promotion of Science: No. PE 09549 and BR 150501), at the Department of Mathematics at Bordeaux University (1 week September 2016, 1 week October 2017 -supported by French Institute in Sweden in 2016 and by SVeFUM in 2017), Department of Mathematics at Ecole Polytechnique, Paris (1 week September 2016, 1 week October 2017, visiting also Paris Diderot University, and in 2016 also Paris Dauphine University - supported by French Institute in Sweden in 2016 and by SVeFUM in 2017)) and during October 2017, 1 week in Hong Kong (at Chinese University of Hong Kong and City University of Hong Kong).
+Niclas has been Guest Researcher at the Department of Mathematics at Parma University, Italy, (2 weeks May 2012, 1 week November 2013 - first visit supported by SVeFUM), at the Department of Mechanical Engineering and Science, Graduate School of Engineering at Kyoto University, Japan (1 month, October 2009, 2 weeks November 2015 - the visits were supported by the Japan Society for the Promotion of Science: No. PE 09549 and BR 150501), at the Department of Mathematics at Bordeaux University (1 week September 2016, 1 week October 2017 -supported by French Institute in Sweden in 2016 and by SVeFUM in 2017), Department of Mathematics at Ecole Polytechnique, Paris (1 week September 2016, 1 week October 2017, visiting also Paris Diderot University, and in 2016 also Paris Dauphine University - supported by French Institute in Sweden in 2016 and by SVeFUM in 2017)), in Hong Kong at Chinese University of Hong Kong and City University of Hong Kong (1 week October 2017), and at Institute for Mathematicsat at TU Ilmenau (1 week October 2018).

 He was main organizer of the "7th International Workshop on Kinetic Theory & Applications" at Karlstad University in June 19-21, 2017 and (together with Bernt Wennberg, Chalmers University of Technology) of the "6th International Workshop on Kinetic Theory & Applications" at Karlstad University in May 12-14, 2014, and gave himself several talks in international conferences.